bteehub/AltradyNotifier/README.md

 You need to create (if non yet created) an API key in your [Altrady account](https://app.altrady.com/dashboard#/settings/api_settings) and place it in the *AltradyNotifier.json* file (see configuration below).

-**Microsoft .NET Core**
+**Microsoft .NET 5**

-In order to use the releases from Github you will need download and install [Microsoft .NET Core Runtime 3.1.x](https://dotnet.microsoft.com/download/dotnet-core/3.1) for your operating system.
+In order to use the releases from Github you will need download and install [Microsoft .NET Runtime 5.0.x](https://dotnet.microsoft.com/download/dotnet/5.0) for your operating system.

-This is required as Github limits releases to 10MB and a self contained release (which wouldn't require .NET Core to be installed on your computer) is around 25-30MB.
+This is required as Github limits releases to 10MB and a self contained release (which wouldn't require .NET 5 to be installed on your computer) is around 25-30MB.

 **Executable**